TAYD3Y400/Github-Activity/README.md

 ## Prerrequisites

 - Have node.js intalled.
-- Have an Github usernmae to try it
+- Have a Github account to try it

 ## Usage